 - MIND THE SIZE: Big cities are spread out and distances are usually great.
 No matter where you go, you'll need to rent a car.
 Make sure to double check your rental reservation a week before you leave, and get ready to explore!

-- HONEYMOON HIGHWAYS: California's freeways are famous but demand driving know how.
+- HONEYMOON HIGHWAYS: California's freeways are famous, but demand driving know-how.
 Traffic can be congested at rush hours, and in Los Angeles jams happen frequently, so plan days accordingly.
 Drive at least the speed limit.
 Right lanes are generally for trucks.
 Keep in the center lane, know your exit, and plan ahead to get to it.

 - SAVE ON GAS: Gas is cheaper in Southern California, so fill up the tank before heading north.

 - PLAN AHEAD: Some areas (such as Sonoma, Lake Tahoe, national parks, etc.) have their own visitor centers and tourist offices or Chambers of Commerce.
-Contact them in advance to plan your honeymoon days.
+Contact them in advance to plan your honeymoon days, or with any questions.

-- The 17 Mile Drive on the Monterrey Peninsula.
-This is one of the most famous bits of roadway in the USA.
-Startling ocean views, dramatic cliffs, wooded byways and great golf courses are just part of the panorama.
+- 17-MILE DRIVE ON THE MONTERREY PENINSULA: This is one of the most famous stretches of roadway in the USA.
+Startlingly gorgeous ocean views, dramatic cliffs, wooded byways and great golf courses are just part of the panorama.
 Stop to see the weather worn lone cypress which has become world famous.
 It's the perfect spot to snap a photo of your loved one!

-- Try a word famous California wine in Sonoma or Napa Valley.
-This area is one of the world's largest wine producers!
+- WORLD-FAMOUS CALIFORNIA WINES: The Napa and Sonoma Valley area is one of the world's largest wine producers!
 Wineries dot the countryside of Monterrey Bay, Shenandoah Valley and Santa Barbara country.
 Visit them.
 You'll learn a lot as you try to choose your favorites.

-- Redwood National Park, Crescent City.
-Some of the world's oldest and tallest trees are awesome sights.
+- REDWOOD NATIONAL PARK: Some of the world's oldest and tallest trees are awesome sights.
 As you walk along the paths between tree stands, you'll feel tiny among the giant ancient sequoias, firs, hemlocks, and oaks.
 The shaded wonderland is sure to enchant you.

-- Drive along the Pacific Coast Highway from San Diego to Los Angeles, the Pacific Coast Highway is a legendary route with sweeping ocean views.
+- THE PACIFIC COAST HIGHWAY: Stretching from San Diego to Los Angeles, the Pacific Coast Highway is a legendary route with sweeping ocean views.
 This just might be one of the world's most romantic stretches of road, especially when you catch a ride there at sunset!

-- A cable car ride, San Francisco.
-Hop on the old, open air trolley in the downtown shopping district, go up the steep grade to the top of Nob Hill and down the other side to Fishermen's Wharf and you'll make memories to share.
+- SAN FRAN CABLE CARS: Hop on the old, open-air trolley in the downtown shopping district, go up the steep grade to the top of Nob Hill and down the other side to Fishermen's Wharf and you'll make some sweet San Fran memories to share.
 It's just like the movies!